NIEM/NIEM.github.io/json/advanced/metadata/index.md

 ---
 Metadata is information about objects or properties (e.g. the source or security level of the information).

-Here is an example of NIEM metadata in a JSON schema:
+Here is an example of NIEM metadata associated with the property `nc:CaseTitleText` in a JSON schema:

 ```json
 {%include_relative nc.schema.json %}